docs.kde.org

 With this action you can find phrases in the code.

-Use this to find the next occurrence of the phrase.
+Use this to find the next occurrence of the phrase you searched for.

-Use this to find the previous occurrence of the phrase.
+Use this to find the previous occurrence of the phrase you searched for.

 Toggle between the 'insert' and 'overwrite' mode.